What is a leisure battery?

 2. Sealed lead acid leisure batteries

-These are very similar to open lead acid batteries but they're sealed so you don’t have to top up the battery with electrolytes, making them maintenance-free.
+These are very similar to open lead acid batteries but they're sealed so you don’t have to top up the battery with electrolytes or distilled water, making them maintenance-free.

 Sealed lead acid leisure batteries are a popular option for caravans and motorhomes as they’re cheaper than many of the other types available.